Ngoguey42/io/README.md

    - in training configuration show
      - how many images and epochs it corresponds to
      - how many images and epochs we will reach
+   - Show both epoch count and image count in x-axis hover

 - mnist-jsoo maybe